dianekaplan/django-familytree/README.md

 Django family tree tool that can import data from a GEDCOM file (the common geneology standard used on sites like ancestry.com), and allow you to:
-- augment your tree with pictures, video/audio clips, stories, and notes
+- create a family tree you can augment with pictures, video/audio clips, stories, and notes
 - set up users with access to specific branches of the tree (so they see only the content for their own relatives)
 - summarize 'family history' for each branch of the family, to help pull together narratives to orient your users